vpc-ccg/circminer/README.md

 The mapping results are stored in .pam files.
 If the scan level parameter (`-a, --scan-lev`) is set to 2 while running the tool, the mapping with the smallest error and soft-clip values is reported.

+## Simulation Data
+The simulated RNA-Seq reads used in this project can be accessed [here](https://figshare.com/projects/CircMiner/76488).

 ## Contact & Support

 Feel free to drop any inquiry to Hossein Asghari [hasghari at sfu dot ca].